PS5 restocks: Here are the latest PS5 stock updates & how to find one

 Where to find PS5 Digital Edition restock in the US

 The PS5 Digital Edition is available for $399.
 It packs the same specs as the PS5 minus the 4K UHD disc drive.
-Retailers should be getting stock throughout the day, so keep an eye out and keep refreshing this page.
+Retailers should be getting stock every so often, so keep an eye out and keep refreshing this page.

 - Target: Check for updates